Gerbera (drone): Operational history

-Russian invasion of Ukraine
+Russo-Ukrainian war

 The Gerbera drone was first seen on the battlefield in late July 2024.
 Gerbera decoys were used in large numbers during Russian barrages, distracting Ukrainian air defenses from other drones and missiles.

 In October 2024, Ukraine began deploying Sting drone-to-drone interceptors, developed by the non-profit organization Wild Hornets.
 Shortly thereafter, the first video of a Ukrainian front person view (FPV) interceptor drone taking down a Gerbera was released.

 On 11 November 2024, the Defense Intelligence of Ukraine (DIU) reported that roughly half of the drones being launched by Russia were Shahed-mimicking decoys such as Gerberas and Parodiyas.
 According to AP News reporting around the same time, about 75% of new Russian drones being produced in Alabuga were such unarmed decoys.
 This Russian military deception tactic was dubbed Operation False Target by Russia.
 In November, the DIU also identified some versions of the Gerbera with warheads and reconnaissance capabilities.

 In April 2025, the first known case of a Gerbera drone armed with a warhead being used for a direct tactical strike was documented.

 On 18 May 2025, the Unmanned Systems Forces (USF) of Ukraine claimed that the Darknode unit of the 412th UAV Regiment, whose formation was announced in early April, had thus far used drones to intercept 100 enemy drones, of which 76 were Shahed-136s and 24 were Gerberas.
 The USF noted that interceptor drones can cost around $5,000, making them much cheaper than air defense missiles.

 In July 2025, the Ukrainian defense company "General Chereshnya" posted the first footage of its "General Chereshnya AIR" drones intercepting multiple Gerberas mid-air.

 On 5 August 2025, the State Border Guard Service of Ukraine reported that it was becoming more common for Gerbera drones to be found carrying warheads and urged anyone who found one not to approach it.